Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Hayley was born with a Clubfoot.
 This could have led her to a life of compromised and limited movement.
 Instead, it inspired her to explore the boundless possibilities of human movement and performance potential.

 Hayley understood that movement was something not to be taken for granted and that every movement should count.
-Her early appreciations of movement at an early lead her to become a dancer, but in her early twenties, she suffered an injury that put a stop to her professional career.
+Her early appreciation of movement at an early lead her to become a dancer, but in her early twenties, she suffered an injury that put a stop to her professional career.

 'At first, I thought Yoga was slow and boring...'